yrahul3910/dotfiles/README.md

 ## kanata config

-You will probably want to change the device file location in `.config/kanata/config.kbd`

-## kanata config

 You will probably want to change the device file location in `.config/kanata/config.kbd`.
-Also, if the following does not work, you may want to instead move the systemd config file to `/etc/systemd/system` instead.
+Also, if the following does not work, you may want to instead move the systemd config file to `/etc/systemd/system` instead (and in this case, remove `--user`).

 ```
 systemctl --user daemon-reload